Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 - 2020-02-19T13:59:27.8353554Z - Event L

+The risk could be reduced if the response does not return events newer than some seconds.

 ##### Order by a event counter in document

 In this option we need to be able to add a global counter to the documents in the order they are inserted.